tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 Once you have updated the template, reload the page -- it should look a lot better now, but the way the list items are presented is not the best.
 Once again, it looks pretty basic.
 Surely we can make it look even better!

-Let's use the [list group styles provided by Bootstrap](https://getbootstrap.com/docs/4.2/components/list-group/) to improve how the links look.
+Let's use the [list group styles provided by Bootstrap](https://getbootstrap.com/docs/4.2/components/list-group/) to improve how the hyperlinks are presented.
 We can do this quite easily by changing the two `<ul>` elements to `<ul class="list-group">` and each of the `<li>` elements that we just added to `<li class="list-group-item">`.
 Once you have completed these steps, reload the index page.
 How does it look now?
 It should similar to [the figure below](#fig-bootstrap-styled-index).

 {id="fig-bootstrap-styled-index"}
 ![The updated Rango index page, after applying both the jumbotron and two-column layout.
 How much better does it look now?](images/ch12-bootstrap-styled-index.png)